Want to see what an industrial trade fair in a war zone looks like?

 High-strength fabrics for belts etc.

 Founded at the start of the war, Ragnarok makes gun belts and related accessories.
 Check out the picture on their homepage at Ragnarok.ua.
-One thing you cannot accuse Ukraine of being is Woke.
+You cannot accuse them of being Woke.

 3D printing

-HeroiCar (HeroCar) was the only charity exhibiting here.
+HeroiCar (HeroCar) was the only charity that I saw exhibiting here.
 They take donations to procure all-terrain vehicles for the evacuation of wounded.